Configuring PowerFlow Applications for the ThousandEyes SyncPack

 When you create API event policies, the event messages are generated by inserting messages into the main database.
 These messages can be inserted by a snippet automation action, a snippet Dynamic Application, or by a request to the ScienceLogic API.

-You can create one ore more API event policies to trigger an SL1 event based on your ThousandEyes alerts.
+You can create one ore more API event policies to trigger a Skylar One event based on your ThousandEyes alerts.
 Once you have created a configuration object and defined its event_format variable, you can determine how alerts match to events by creating an API event policy.
 The event_format variable from your configuration object matches against the Match String and optional Second Match String defined in your API event policy.

 To define an API event policy:

-- Go to the Event Policies page (Events > Event Policies).
+1. Go to Event Policies page (Events > Event Policies).

-- On the tab, enter the following information:
+2. On the Basic tab, enter the following information:

-- After selecting and defining your Event Source, enter values in the fields on the right side of the Match Logic tab:
+1. After selecting your Event Source, enter values in the following fields:

-- String/Regular Expression.
-Use this drop-down to select String or Regular Expression.
+• Type of Match.
+Use this field to select String or Regular Expression.

-- Match String.
+• Match String (Optional).
 Type a text string or a regular expression to match against the originating log message field of each alert generated through the API.
 The event will be generated if the message matches the Match String and the optional Second Match String values.
 This string can be up to 512 characters and length and can be any combination of alpha-numeric and multi-byte characters.

 TIP: If you are using the default setting in your configuration object, the simplest match logic configuration is to enter "ThousandEyes" in the Match String field.
 This configuration will match all ThousandEyes alerts.